Defense attorneys are always open for a ready-made opportunity to suggest that a suspect

 the risk of death.
 Even so, in these situations the danger to others is indirect and

-that more and more cases are erroneously using the defense that PTSD is to blame for murders by veterans when, in fact, there were other emotional disorders
+is that more and more cases are erroneously using the defense that PTSD is to blame for murders by veterans when, in fact, there were

-the mentally ill as "dangerous"--we need to be very careful not to further stigmatize these people via this illness by suggesting
+already views the mentally ill as "dangerous"--we need to be very careful not to further stigmatize these people via this

 There are other emotional disorders and problems involved, including